jpravetz/msub/README.md

 ### Include in your project

 Adds an ```msub``` method to the String class.
-Only needs to be included once in your project.
+Should only need to be included in your project once.

 ```javascript
 require('msub');